 When your MailPoet account is set up and you have the MailPoet plugin installed, you will be asked to accept MailPoet cookies.
 This permission must be granted in order to use all WooCommerce-related features.

-To create your first WooCommerce follow up emails, click on the “WooCommerce” tab in your MailPoet dashboard.
+To create your first WooCommerce follow up emails, head to Emails > +New Email and scroll down to the WooCommerce section.
 Here, you will be given the option to set up your first WooCommerce emails:

 MailPoet allows you to create four types of WooCommerce follow up emails:

 For the purposes of this article, I’ll look at how to create an email that triggers when a customer purchases a specific product.
 You can use the exact same process to create an email that triggers when someone purchases a product in a specific category.

-To get started, you will need to choose “Purchased a Product” from the email choices on the WooCommerce page.
+To get started, you will need to choose “Purchased This Product” from the email choices on the WooCommerce page.